adfras/SAM3D_Blender_Alignment/phase2_animation/PIPELINE_DOCUMENTATION.md

 > **Reason**: SAM3D uses Y-up with Z-forward, while Blender uses Z-up with Y-forward.
 The export script preserves forward direction for UE5 (see `../docs/fix_arm_orientation_walkthrough.md`).

+### 1b.
+Root Bone Separation

+The export script can add a dedicated `root` bone (driven by `body_world` when available).
+This enables cleaner root motion workflows in UE5 while keeping pelvis motion consistent.

+### 1c.
+Timing / FPS

+If the motion JSON includes `fps` and `frame_idx`, Blender's scene FPS and keyframe timing are set to preserve the original timing even with skipped frames.

+### 1d.
+Rest Pose Selection

+The export and preview scripts can use a specific frame or a median pose as the rest pose (`REST_POSE_MODE`, `REST_POSE_FRAME`) to avoid offset base poses.

 ### 2. Joint Name Mapping

 SAM3D uses internal joint names (e.g., `l_wrist`), while MetaHuman uses different conventions (e.g., `hand_l`):